theforeman/foreman-ansible-modules/roles/lifecycle_environments/README.md

 The following fields are required for a lifecycle environment but have defaults which make them optional for this role:

-- `organization`: Organization to create thw lifecycle environment for.
+- `organization`: Organization to create the lifecycle environment for.
 Defaults to `foreman_organization` variable.

 The following fields are optional and will be omitted by default: